tyler-frazier/agent_based_modeling/src/syllabus.md

 # Courses Objectives

-- To use state of the art data science methodolgies to generate close-to-reality synthetic population data
+- To use state of the art data science methodologies to generate close-to-reality synthetic population data
 - To use state of the art data science methods to accurately, spatially locate synthetically generated populations
 - To use state of the art data science methods to recreate the natural and built environments where those populations reside
 - To use state of the art data science methods to predict land use and transport activities